AVEVA/AVEVA-Samples/README.md

       <h3>
         <a href="https://github.com/osisoft/OSI-Samples-OMF"> OMF </a>
       </h3>
-      These samples highlight forming and sending OMF messages for PI and OCS.
+      These samples highlight forming and sending OMF messages for PI and Data Hub.
       <a href="https://github.com/osisoft/OSI-Samples-OMF"> Details </a>
       <br />
       <br />